MasD91/Battle-Of-Stalingrad/README.md

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+    1. First time visitors should be able to see that the purpose of this page is to educate and inform.

-        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
+        1. The first page that visitors are greeted with is the background page to kick them off with a little bit of history as to how the event started.
-        2. The main points are made immediately with the hero image
+        2. The main points are clearly explained on each page.
-        3. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.
+        3. The user should navigate the nav bar as it shows to receive the information in chronological order.

-    2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+    2. They should also be also to easily navigate through the different pages internally and externally.

-        1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
+        1. The site has been designed so that every internal page is easily accessible from the nav bar.
-        2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
-        3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

-    3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
-        1. Once the new visitor has read the About Us and What We Do text, they will notice the Why We are Loved So Much section.
-        2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
+        2. The site also has the external links in the footer to be easily accessible also.
-        3. At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to find the new programming challenges or hackathons.
+    1. Returning visitors should be able to easily access different stages of the historical event.

-        1. These are clearly shown in the banner message.
+        1. These are clearly shown in the navigation bar.
-        2. They will be directed to a page with another hero image and call to action.

-    2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+    2. Returning visitors should be able to give feedback on the information provided and also be able to ask.

-        1. The navigation bar clearly highlights the "Contact Us" Page.
+        1. The navigation bar clearly highlights the "Sign Up" Page.
-        2. Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.
-        3. The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.
-        4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
-        5. The email button is set up to automatically open up your email app and autofill there email address in the "To" section.

-    3. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
+        2. Here the visitors will be shown a place where they can give open, unlimited feedback.

+    3. They should also be able to visit appropriate external sites within the community.

-        1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
+        1. The social media links can be found in the footer of every page.
-        2. Alternatively, the user can scroll to the bottom of the Home page to find the Facebook Group redirect card and can easily join by clicking the "Join Now!" button which like any external link, will open in a new tab to ensure they can get back to the website easily.
-        3. If the user is on the "Our Favourites" page they will also be greeted with a call to action button to invite the user to the Facebook group.
-The user is incentivized as they are told there is a weekly favourite product posted in the group.
+        2. Once the visitors access each social media page they will find more information on the event and be able to speak to others in the community

 -   #### Frequent User Goals

-    1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.

-        1. The user would already be comfortable with the website layout and can easily click the banner message.

-    2. As a Frequent User, I want to check to see if there are any new blog posts.
+    1. Frequent users should be able to subscribe to an e-newsletter to further their thirst for knowledge.

-        1. The user would already be comfortable with the website layout and can easily click the blog link
+        1. The user would already be comfortable with the website layout and will know how to navigate to the sign up page.

-    3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
-        1. At the bottom of every page their is a footer which content is consistent throughout all pages.
-        2. To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
-        3. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.
+        2. Once they are here they will be met with the subscribe section which they will give them access to the e-newsletter.

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome mainly, viewed on Apple's browser, internet explorer and firefox.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   The website was viewed on multiple devices which range from the latest Samsungs, iPhone 13s and iPads.
--   A large amount of testing was done to ensure that all pages were linking correctly.
+-   Pages were tested regularly to ensure all links and media work.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   Friends and family members were asked to review the site to help with design and errors to see if I had missed anything.

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+-   On the iPad tablet, the footer doesn't stay at the bottom of the page but stays under the content.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.

 ## Deployment